 - Develop on-the-job skills in public administration that can increase your marketability and expand your job opportunities.

 - Gain entry or advancement as an administrator, managers, or leader in government or nonprofit organization.

-- Be equipped with the knowledge and skills to further your education through our Master of Public Administration.
+Be equipped with the knowledge and skills to further your education through our online Bachelor of Public Administration degree.

 For over 25 years, Montreat College’s School of Adult and Graduate Studies has been helping adult students acquire essential skills, complete their degrees, and take their career to the next level.
 Montreat offers undergraduate, graduate, and certificate programs in a classroom or online.